Taking Control of Your Health

 4. Heart Disease

-People with diabetes are twice as likely to experience heart attacks or strokes due to increased risk factors such as high blood sugar, high blood pressure, and high cholesterol.
+People with diabetes are twice as likely to experience heart attacks or strokes due to increased risk factors such as high blood sugar, high blood pressure, and high cholesterol (CDC).

 How to Strengthen Your Heart: